Sufflavus/coronavirus-in-finland/README.md

 - Chart with daily dynamic (for the whole country)
 - Current hostpitalisations - number of people that are currently hospitalised (for the whole country)
 - Statistics by age
+- Statistics by sex
+- Chart with daily number of cases devided by regions

 ![site_screenshot_1](https://bitbucket.org/Sufflava/coronavirus-statistics-in-finland/raw/51d4d70c1b476bbd5ca38e6d07041ec60310c708/images/site_screenshot_1.png)